 Apologies for the ‘laying low’ the last few weeks.
-Things have been little tough, but I seem to be moving in the right direction and feeling a lot better about things.
+Things have been a little tough, but I seem to be moving in the right direction and feeling a lot better about things.

 I am really fortunate to have a great medical team around me, monitoring things and making sure I am progressing as quickly as possible.
 The Concussion Rehab Clinic has come a long way over the years and I am on the trainer for 20-30 minutes a day and I have a bunch of eye and balance exercises to get me back on track.

 So – Kona is just over 11 weeks away and this is still at the top of my mind and keeping me going through the monotonous eye exercises.
-We are hoping to be able to make a call on this in the next couple weeks, once I have received the go ahead from the concussion specialists to start back into proper training.
+We are hoping to be able to make a call on this in the next couple weeks, once I have received the go-ahead from the concussion specialists to start back into proper training.
 All going well, we will still head to Kona for a 2-3 week training camp at the start of September and probably make the final call around then if I have managed to progress and move through the training block well enough to bring the form I have had through the year to the big showdown.

-Onwards and upwards and again – Thank you very much for all the support
+Onwards and upwards and again – thank you very much for all the support.